 CCBC established the 'Caerphilly Cares' team, which offer a new centralised coordination and response triage service for residents in need of support for issues such as food poverty, debt or rent arrears, isolation, or loneliness.
-It is accessible via a single point of contact who assist individuals in getting to the root cause of their issue, meaning they will only need to explain their situation once.
+It is accessible via a single point of contact with the team, who will assist that individual in getting to the root cause of their issue, meaning they will only need to explain their situation once.